Cykelero/tasklemon/README.md

 ### Installing

-Install Tasklemon globally by running `npm install -g tasklemon`.
+With Node.js present, install Tasklemon globally by running `npm install -g tasklemon`.
 This will make it available as `lemon` on the command&nbsp;line.

 Tasklemon supports macOS, Linux, and (for the most part) Windows.